Vietnam Export Customs and VAT Refund: Complete Workflow Guide 2026

 Conclusion: split the workflow into two chains and manage separately

+Chain 1 (buyer-controlled): your destination import declaration + your local tax = fully under your control.
 Chain 2 (supplier-controlled): Vietnam export declaration + CO + VAT refund = you can influence but not directly control.

 The biggest risk is not customs technicalities.
 It's your supplier's accounting being weak enough that VAT refund stalls and they ask for a price increase.
 When vetting suppliers, look beyond production capacity: annual export turnover, dedicated export team, prior refund track record.